Infortuna History, Family Crest & Coats of Arms

 The surname Infortuna was first found in the town of Volterra where Gianfranco Fortunio was a humanist and grammarian.
 He is famous for his work on Italian grammar and many of his theories and methods are used today by grammarians.

-Important Dates for the Infortuna family
+Early History of the Infortuna family

 This web page shows only a small excerpt of our Infortuna research.
 More information is included under the topic Early Infortuna History in all our PDF Extended History products and printed products wherever possible.